 “If we tried to discuss alternatives, we would get in trouble with the doctor because then the health center would threaten to send their business elsewhere.
 All we did was find out how far along they were, tell them when they were going to be finished, get their money, do the abortion, and send them home.” – Sam Griggs, former abortion worker

 “Emotionally confusing, draining.
 Done at Planned Parenthood.
 First time by doctor in office.
 Efficient, calculating, clean.
 Profitable for everyone involved but me and my babies.” – Anonymous post-abortive woman

 “The real philosophy is, each woman is worth X amount of money, and the more women we can see the more money we can make.
 It was not, ‘How did you treat the patients?’ but “how fast did you draw their blood.” – Margaret, an abortion worker

 “We were told… get them in and get them out.
 I was admonished for not going quick enough.” – Abortion worker, Laura McEnaney

 “Everyone knows this clinic is profitable.
 We have made money.
 It would be foolish of me to say that this clinic isn’t profitable.” – Marilynn Buckham, director of GYN Womenservices

 Abortion isn’t just profitable for the businesses who unabashedly state that their main revenue source is abortion.
+I was talking to a friend recently who had an abortion and they really messed me up down there!
+I have sent warning letters to sue but I haven’t had a response yet.
 It is profitable for those masquerading as “healthcare” entities.
 Live Action News has reported that one in eight clients entering abortion giant Planned Parenthood will get an abortion: